Do Worms Ever Feel Dirty?

 I happily devoured my peanut butter and raspberry jam sandwich and my wagon wheel (a chocolate-covered marshmallowy dessert adored by school children in the 1970s, not an actual wagon wheel, although those likely contain a great deal of healthy fibre), and headed back to my classroom.

-Upon entering, my teacher (who from this moment on, I will refer to as Ms. WTF Were-You-Thinking) stated, “Now, I hope you all washed your hands before lunch as you did handle poisonous mushrooms.”
-The whole room broke into a series of obedient nods and “yes, Ms. WTF’s.”
+Upon entering, my teacher (who from this moment on, I will refer to as Ms. Soon-To-Be-Annoyed) stated, “Now, I hope you all washed your hands before lunch as you did handle poisonous mushrooms.”
+The whole room broke into a series of obedient nods and “yes, Ms. Soon-To-Be-Annoyeds.”
 I, however, had lapsed into horrified silence.

-Ms. WTF Were-You-Thinking immediately gathered the offending fungi around her, opened up her toadstool book and proceeded to say aloud, ” this looks like the destroying angel.”
+Ms. Soon-To-Be-Annoyed quicked morphed into Ms. Annoyed and immediately gathered the offending fungi around her, opened up her toadstool book, and proceeded to say aloud, ” this looks like the destroying angel.”
 The very name was ominous.
 She continued to read the potential side effects of accidental ingestion, but my mind only heard the words “deadly” and “Poison Control.”
-I don’t remember much after that–other than my parents receiving a phone call that evening stating that Poison Control had concluded that I had not, in fact, been in contact with any toxic fungi and that I would, indeed, live.
+I don’t remember much after that — other than my parents receiving a phone call that evening stating that Poison Control had concluded that I had not, in fact, been in contact with any toxic fungi and that I would, indeed, live.

 In a true neurotic fashion, I did not believe them and forced my parents to stay up with me in case I died.
 I, apparently, fell asleep at 10:00 and was pleased to wake up the next morning and discover that I was still alive.